-Our forthcoming Fine Jewellery & Watches Sale takes place on Thursday 18th March at 2pm.
+Our forthcoming fine jewellery auction takes place on Thursday 18th March at 2pm.
 Within this exciting sale is a fantastic array of timepieces consigned from private collectors throughout Cheshire and beyond, and we are proud to present such an interesting and varied array of watches that are sure to catch the interest of watch connoisseurs, with online bidding available on three platforms, Wilsons Live, The-Saleroom and Invaluable.
 Click here to view the sale catalogue in full.

-As well as a sensational array of Rolex wristwatches in the sale, many with boxes and paperwork, our sale contains timepieces that are rare, sought-after and eye-catching collector's timepieces.
+As well as a sensational array of Rolex wristwatches, many with boxes and paperwork, our sale contains timepieces that are rare, sought-after and eye-catching collector's timepieces.
 Here are a few of our favourite lots on offer:

 A 1940s Breitling Telemetre Chronograph watch, the black signed dial with Arabic hour markers, subsidiary dials to 12 and 6, tachymetre scale, within a stainless steel case, numbered 436540, case diameter 32mm. £400-600